Why Are Anabolic Steroids Illegal?

 There are several pros and cons to anabolic steroids being illegal.

-Firstly, banning anabolic steroids makes them less readily available to purchase, which naturally will decrease the amount of steroid-induced casualties.
+Firstly, banning anabolic steroids makes them less readily available to purchase, which naturally will decrease the number of steroid-induced casualties.

 Consequently, the products can be tainted, making them dangerous to the public.
 This wouldn’t be the case if steroids were legal, as they’d be more widely manufactured by scientists in certified medical facilities.
 And such companies would be liable if any product were to be tainted.